-I was chaplain for a local professional ice hockey team for a number of years and discovered how easy it is to be fooled by the outward appearance.
-Ministering to them is similar to ministry in the local church.
-By faith, I know professional athletes have spiritual and emotional needs inwardly, but you wouldn’t think that when they are on the ice banging away at each other.
+When I was chaplain for a local professional ice hockey team for a number of years, I discovered how easy it is to be fooled by the outward appearance.
+Ministering to hockey players was similar to ministry in the local church.
+By faith, I know professional athletes have inward spiritual and emotional needs, but you wouldn’t think that when they are on the ice banging away at each other.

 Let me describe some others.
-One was six foot four inches tall and rugged, with a somewhat hardened look about him.
-The first time he came to chapel, sitting at the opposite end of the table with a scowl on his face, he asked straightforwardly, “How do you know Jesus was really God?”
+One was six-foot-four and rugged, with a somewhat hardened look about him.
+The first time he came to chapel, he sat at the opposite end of the table with a scowl on his face and asked straightforwardly, “How do you know Jesus was really God?”
 I figured he was just trying to nail me with an argument.
-My answer didn’t change the look on his face, and didn’t seem to convince him.
-I invited him to lunch one day, and discovered he had trusted Christ as a young boy, but that no one ever followed up on him when he moved away to play hockey in another town.
-His live-in girl friend was raised in a Christian home, where her father, who was a leader in the church, ran off with another woman in the congregation.
+My answer didn’t change the look on his face, and it didn’t seem to convince him.
+I invited him to lunch one day and discovered he had trusted Christ as a young boy, but no one ever followed up on him when he moved away to play hockey in another town.
+His live-in girlfriend was raised in a Christian home, where her father, who was a leader in the church, ran off with another woman in the congregation.
 This young man, it turns out, was genuinely interested in learning more about the faith he once experienced.

 Another player met me in the hallway one day outside the locker room.
 He was the “enforcer” for the team, the one who fights against the other team’s enforcer to protect his own teammates.
-He was new to the team, I had not met him before.
-With chiseled body and face covered with welts from the previous game, he stopped in front of me and glared straight in my eye, about 12 inches from my face—he said nothing, not even a blink.
+He was new to the team, so I had not met him before.
+With his chiseled body and his face covered with welts from the previous game, he stopped in front of me and glared straight in my eye, about twelve inches from my face.
+He said nothing—he didn’t even blink.
 Other players milling about stopped to watch.
-He was known as a trouble maker, not very well liked because of his wild, undisciplined life off and on the ice.
+He was known as a troublemaker, not very well liked because of his wild, undisciplined life off and on the ice.

-Another player, was clearly the sort who was the “big man on campus” in his college days.
-He carried this into the pro ranks, strutting around, flirting with the women (he was married).
+Another player was clearly the sort who was the “big man on campus” in his college days.
+He carried this aura into the pro ranks, strutting around and flirting with the women (he was married).
 He had a way of making you feel he was doing you a favor by talking with you.
 He wouldn’t let me get past the exterior, so I don’t know the real person underneath.
-Something in me wanted to write him off because of the arrogant attitude.
-But, like the others, I am sure there is a story behind the face, a human heart and a soul.
+Something in me wanted to write him off because of his arrogant attitude.
+But, like the others, I know there is a story behind his face, a human heart and soul.

-Hockey players are humans who struggle with real issues in their lives, which is often covered over by the surface things.
-We may be drawn to some, but not to others, and in the process miss out on the real person underneath each one.
+Hockey players are humans who struggle with real issues in their lives that are often covered over by the surface things.
+We may be drawn to some, but not to others, and miss out on the real person underneath each one.
 The same is true in the church.

 Application to the church